 05.05 RI Demographics Tracking and Report

 IRIB is responsible for maintaining, tracking, and trending RI demographics from year to year.
-As directed by , ML24214A296 DRO will submit a report on RI demographics [C1].
+As directed by SRM-M240711, “Staff Requirements – Briefing on Results of the Agency Action Review Meeting” (ML24214A296), DRO will submit an annual report on RI demographics [C1].

 0307D-06 GUIDANCE